Бакалавриат

 - Ideation and hypothesis development for products

-- Data science fundamentals for product managers
+- Product analytics and data science fundamentals for product managers

 Assessment Elements